FreeCodeCampGuam/fccg-website/CONTRIBUTING.md

 out the conflicts.
 You do this by checking all of the files git says have been changed in both histories and picking the versions you want.
-Be aware that these changes will show up in your pull request, so try and incorporate upstream changes as much as possible.
+Be aware that these changes will show up in your pull request, so try and incorporate upstream changes as often as possible.

 ### Make a pull request